SamueleMartini/Magento-GPT-integration/README.md

 * Enable module: enable/disable the functions provided by the module
 * Open AI Organization ID: your Open AI account ID, it can be found at this link after registering for a free account: https://beta.openai.com/account/org-settings
 * Open AI Api Key: your Open AI auth api key, it can be found at this link after registering for a free account: https://beta.openai.com/account/api-keys
-* GPT-3 model: the natural language model that GPT-3 should use to generate texts.
+* OpenAI GPT model language: the natural language model that GPT should use to generate texts.
 The list will appear only after filling in the previous parameters and saving, as the list may be different for each account.
-To learn about the differences between the various models and choose the most suitable one, refer to the documentation: https://beta.openai.com/docs/models/gpt-3
+To learn about the differences between the various models and choose the most suitable one, refer to the documentation: https://platform.openai.com/docs/models/overview

 ## For developers
 Some notes of interest for developers